We recognise that our customers are diverse with individual needs.

 We strive to be an organisation that exceeds the standards set by others in this area.

-Colleagues, suppliers and customers are encouraged to adopt our principles to reflect our diversity objectives.
+Colleagues, suppliers and customers are encouraged to adopt our principles to reflect our diversity objectives, you can find out more here.

 Places for People Equality Objectives 2016-2020